nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <u>finds the student they wish to edit (UC02)</u>
-2. User requests to edit the details of the student in the list
+2. User sends a request to AddressBook to edit the details of the student in the list
 3. AddressBook edits the student's details and updates the list of contacts

    Use case ends.